dekeyrej/microservicematrix/README.md

 Allow the way, pulled several (3) packages of code out and published them to PyPI dekeyrej-datasource, -securedict, and -pages

 Current project (this repository): Refactor the server-side into several independent microservice servers to fetch data from various public and private data sources, and stores the results in a database.
-The microservices are containerized, and the containers and database are run in a local kubernetes cluster. **Secrets for servers pulled from kebernetes secret (prod), or local secrets.json (dev).**
+The microservices are containerized, and the containers and database are run in a local kubernetes cluster. **Secrets for servers pulled from kubernetes secret (prod), or local secrets.json (dev).**
 - Display size: 128 x 64 pixels, 24-bit color (4 x 64x32 pixel panels in series)
 - Microservices implemented.  **Air Quality**, Google Calendar, **Garmin tracker**, **GitHub commit watcher**, **Jenkins build watcher**, MLB, Moon/Sun data, 'Family' events, and Open Weather Map server (current, hourly, daily).
 All but (kubematrix) NFL/World Cup data sources are operational.
 - Supports writing/reading SQLite, MongoDB, and Postgres-like databases (SQLite, Postgres and CockroachDB tested).